bchavez/Dwolla/README.markdown

 -------
 #### Handling Callbacks on Your Server
 Regardless of the method chosen to initiate payments, if a **Callback URL** was specified in the request, Dwolla will "post back" a JSON object to the **Callback URL** after the user has completed the checkout.
+This callback usually happens ***asynchronously*** after the user's browser is ***redirected***.
 It is good practice to verify the authenticity of the callback to ensure the callback hasn't been spoofed.

 ```csharp
 var jsonCallback =